Infineon/mtb-example-xmc-dac-sine/README.md

    2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (JLink)**.

 3. Confirm that the kit generates an analog sine wave on the DAC0 output and a static analog value on the DAC1 output.
-Observe that the output frequency and duration of the sine wave vary with time.
+Observe the output frequency and duration of the sine wave varying with time.

-4. By connecting a speaker on DAC0 output listen to the audio being played out.
+4. Connect a speaker to the DAC0 output to listen to the audio.

    **Note:** The DAC can directly drive a 5-kOhm/50-pF terminated load.
 For example, XMC47 Relax kit P14.8 (DAC0), P14.9 (DAC1).

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (JLink)** configuration in the **Quick Panel**.
 For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+## Design and implementation

+This example shows the working of the DAC peripheral of the XMC MCU.
+Initially, the following arrays are defined: 'melody[ARRAY_SIZE]' and 'beats[ARRAY_SIZE]'.
+The 'melody[ARRAY_SIZE]' array defines new frequencies.
+Frequencies defined by R in this array are outside the audible range and act as pauses in the melody being played.
+R is of type "const" and is predefined in the code.
+The 'beats[ARRAY_SIZE]' array defines the number of function calls after which the frequency will be updated.
+This defines the duration and pause times in the melody being played.

+Then, two DAC channels, DAC0 and DAC1, are configured in the following structures: 'ch_config0' and 'ch_config0', and sine wave pattern is used in the pattern mode of DAC.

+Finally, the interrupt handler for 'Systick' periodically calls the 'DAC_Update()' function.
+The 'DAC_Update()' function updates the DAC frequency after each function call.
+In this function, each frequency value in 'melody[index]' denotes a musical note to be played.
+Value in 'beats[index]' determines the duration for which each note must be played.

 ## Related Resources